neutrinoceros/inifix/README.md

 ### Schema Validation

-`inifix.validate_inifile_schema` can be used to validate an aribitrary dictionary as writable to an inifile, following Pluto/Idefix's format.
+`inifix.validate_inifile_schema` can be used to validate an arbitrary dictionary as writable to an inifile, following Pluto/Idefix's format.
 This will raise an exception (`ValueError`) if the dictionnary `data` is invalid.
 ```python